Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Supplementary Material

 \subsection{Training of Olfaction-Vision Models}

-An encoder was trained to compress olfactory data into a format that could be jointly learned with CLIP through a graph associator model.
+We trained an encoder to compress olfactory data into a format that could jointly learn with CLIP through a graph associator model.
 We intentionally kept this encoder simple in architecture due to issues in exporting advanced layers that we observed with the graph associator models (more on this below).
-The encoder is a very deep model, but we intentionally over-parameterized it due to the low additional computational overhead and because there is a general lack of open-sourced olfactory training data from which to learn (depth and over-parameterization has been shown to help models generalize in the absence of plentiful data \cite{Goodfellow_2016}).
-Details on encoder training can be found below:
+The encoder is a very deep model, but we intentionally over-parameterized it due to the low additional computational overhead and because there is a general lack of open-sourced olfactory training data from which to learn (depth and over-parameterization have shown to help models generalize in the absence of plentiful data \cite{Goodfellow_2016}).
+Details on encoder training appear below:

-\FloatBarrier Two graph associator machine learning models were trained to learn olfaction-vision relationships: a fully-connected (FC) neural network and a graph-attention (GAT) neural network.
-The simple FC network was optimized to export for use at the edge without external API calls.
-This model contains lower computational demand, lower layer complexity (and thus easier exportability), and faster inference.
-Details on its architecture are shown below:
+\FloatBarrier We trained two graph associator machine learning models to learn olfaction-vision relationships: a fully-connected (FC) neural network and a graph-attention (GAT) neural network.
+We optimized the simple FC network to export for use at the edge without external API calls.
+This model has lower computational demand, lower layer complexity (and thus easier exportability), and faster inference.
+Details on its architecture appear below:

 \FloatBarrier The GAT associator learned more complex relationships between CLIP and olfactory representations.
-However, we noted a lack of consistency in inference performance between what was observed when training the models and what was actually observed when exported to the UAV firmware.
+However, we noted a lack of consistency in inference performance between what we observed when training the models and what we actually observed when exported to the UAV firmware.
 As a result, we did not move forward with this architecture as the baseline model.
-Details on GAT training are shown below:
+Details on GAT training appear below:

-\FloatBarrier The loss plot of the final training run for both graph associator models jointly trained with the olfactory encoder + CLIP are shown below in Figure \ref{fig:ovm_results}.
+\FloatBarrier Figure \ref{fig:ovm_results} below shows the loss plot of the final training run for both graph associator models jointly trained with the olfactory encoder + CLIP.